Vyral/base-template/_posts/2018-06-25-4-tips-to-prepare-your-home-for-market.md

   - Home Seller Tips
 excerpt: >-
   How do you prepare your home to sell it on the market?
 Well, there are many things that you can do.
-Today I have a list of four of those including cleaning up the outside of your home.
+Today I would like to list four such strategies, one of which being to clean up your home's exterior.
 Potential buyers see this area first and do not want to see unkempt yards and dingy front doors.
 To find out more, watch my short video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Tara+Limbird/Videos/2018/Limbird+Real+Estate+Group-+get+your+home+ready+for+market.mp4
 pullquote: >-